edwin-anderson/edwin-anderson/README.md

 I'm a passionate full-stack web developer and the founder of the WebProgrammingHack bootcamp.
 I specialize in creating beautiful and functional web applications and am dedicated to helping Indonesian people secure jobs abroad as web developers.
 Here's a bit about me:

 - 🔭 I’m currently working on projects at Saint Technologies Indonesia.
+We accept projects from around the world.
 - 👯 I’m looking to collaborate on projects that enhance full-stack development skills and job readiness.
 - 💬 Ask me about full-stack web development, JavaScript frameworks, NodeJS, and how to secure international job opportunities.
 - 📫 How to reach me: edwinanderson.id@gmail.com